A subplot is any secondary plot or storyline that supports the main plot of a novel, play or movie.

 The subplot is an extension of the main plot, just as a secondary character adds dimension to your hero or heroine.
 It could be another romance (a love triangle), another crime (the killer strikes again) or a family problem (how will they pay for the wedding?).

-In essence, the subplot reveals more about your main character’s personality or shows him in a different light by putting him in a new situation.
+In essence, the subplot reveals more about your main character’s personality by putting him/her in a new situation.

 For example, in Pride and Prejudice, Elizabeth Bennet’s romance takes second place when she becomes concerned about her sister Jane’s welfare.